PaddlePaddle/Paddle2ONNX/docs/en/model_zoo.md

 # Dynamic computational graph

-As dynamic computational graph is under develop, test models are few.
-We will update more convertable models of dynamic computational graphs as the develop of PaddlePaddle.
+As dynamic computational model is under develop,  We will update more convertable models of dynamic computational graphs as the develop of PaddlePaddle.

 ## Image classification

-Comprehensive coverage of image classification models，now we support the whole series model in PaddlClas  [dygraph branch](https://github.com/paddlepaddle/PaddleClas/tree/dygraph) 。
+Comprehensive coverage of image classification models，now we support the whole series model in PaddlClas  [dygraph branch](https://github.com/paddlepaddle/PaddleClas/tree/dygraph).

 |Models | Source |
 |---|---|